karimova/UCI_HW_Karimova/02_VBA/Readme.md

   * `Percent Change`: `the closing price at the end of that year` / `the opening price at the beginning of a given year` (for every ticker type).
 Format - Percent.

       There was a problem with calculation of `Percent Change` for **PLNT** ticker type.
-The input table data of this ticker was equival to ZERO in the case of 2014.
-For 2015, only first half of the year was eqvivalent to ZERO.
+The input table data of this ticker are equival to ZERO in the case of 2014.
+For 2015, only the data of the first half of the year are eqvivalent to ZERO.
 As a result: "The Erro Divition by 0".

       To avoid this problem approximations were applied: